followthwhiterabbit/followthwhiterabbit/README.md

 - 🌱 I’ve been learning about C++ for more than 8 months now and programming with different GUI libraries.(SDL, SFML as well as STL)
 - 🔬 I worked with different embedded development kits such as PIC, Arduino and Arm Nucleo.
 - ✈ Apart from working as an embedded software engineer, I also would like to work as a software engineer where I can create User Interfaces for different projects.
+- 🎭 I have quite a lot of hobbies ranging from reading and writing to drawing and hitchhiking.
 - 📫 How to reach me kaankaraalioglu@yahoo.com